leonstafford/hebrewarabicstudy-www/README.md

  - either add excludes to lftp cmd or pre-build just the deployable files within GH action (currently includes vendor files, etc)
  - use lftp parallelisation if possible
  - headless JS browser to login and click publish button on Strattic
+ - delete remote files not in local dir on `lftp` sync (only if continuing to do mirror specific vs whole `wp-content`)